hyperf/hyperf/docs/en/metric.md

 }
 ```

-Gauge: An indicator used to describe an increase or decrease over time.
-Such as the number of available connections in the connection pool.
+Gauge: Used to describe a metric that increases or decreases over time.
+E.g., the number of available connections in the connection pool.

 ```php
 interface GaugeInterface